rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 particularly when the source cited provides more detailed information than the minimal‐level bibliographic record
- the required notes called for in DCRM(B) (a complete list of required notes may be found in the Index under “Required notes”)
+ the required notes called for in DCRM(B) (a complete list of required notes may be found in the Index under "Required notes")
  one or more local notes describing provenance, copy numbering, imperfections, binding, or any other information that will allow the bibliographic record to describe the particular copy in hand with sufficient